John Joseph Davye: Works and Biography

 Professor Davye's larger works include, Cry of Anguish, Song of Praise (Psalm 22) for chorus of Mixed Voices, Organ and Brass Quartet, which was commissioned by the First Lutheran Church of Norfolk in commemoration of the 500th anniversary of the birth of Martin Luther; Symphony in One Movement, commissioned by ODU in celebration of its Golden Anniversary, and Four Days From My Life, a ballet in five scenes which had its premiere performances funded partially by the National Endowment for the Arts, Virginia Commission for the Arts, and the Norfolk Commission on the Arts and Humanities.

-For nearly 30 years Professor Davye was a renowned choral director at University and High School levels.
+For nearly 30 years Professor Davye was choral director at University and High School levels.

-Before coming to ODU in 1966, Professor Davye was for 11 years a public school music educator at the secondary level.
-Nine of those years as director of one of the most highly rated and acclaimed high school music programs in New York state, while teaching at Owego Free Academy, Owego, N.Y.
+Before coming to ODU in 1966, Professor Davye was for a public school music educator at the high school level for 11 years.
+Nine of those years as director of a prestigious high school music program in New York state, while teaching at Owego Free Academy, Owego, N.Y.
 There he directed 5 choirs that had a total enrollment of 250, in a school that had a student population of 800.
-Listed among many prestigious appearances, his group's broadcast around the world over Voice-of -America Radio; performed in two different years in the New York State Pavilion at the New York World's Fair, and appeared in Concert for the United States Senate in Washington, D.C.
+His group's broadcast around the world over Voice-of -America Radio; performed in two different years in the New York State Pavilion at the New York World's Fair, and appeared in Concert for the United States Senate in Washington, D.C.